d4n3sh/thedaneshproject/content/posts/2008-03-26-linux-commands-tee.md

 [<img loading="lazy" src="http://farm4.static.flickr.com/3072/2363810812_64802df38b.jpg" alt="tee3" border="0" height="500" width="457" />][2]

 There are way more usages for the tee command but for today I stuck to the basic.
-I&#8217;ll try to post more about it in the future.
+I'll try to post more about it in the future.

  [1]: http://www.flickr.com/photos/dannyportal/2363788930/ "tee1 by vwvr9, on Flickr"
  [2]: http://www.flickr.com/photos/dannyportal/2363810812/ "tee3 by vwvr9, on Flickr"